 The information in this section (including the pages in the right hand menu) refers to Biochemistry at the Oxford Road Campus and at Trafford General Hospital.
 Information on Biochemistry at Wythenshawe Hospital is available in the handbook and is in the process of being added to this section.

-The Department of Clinical Biochemistry provides a comprehensive analytical and consultant advisory service to the hospitals of the Central Manchester University Hospitals NHS Foundation Trust and to general practitioners, and holds ISO 15189:2012 accreditation from UKAS.
+The Department of Clinical Biochemistry provides a comprehensive analytical and consultant advisory service to the hospitals of Manchester University NHS Foundation Trust and to general practitioners, and holds ISO 15189:2012 accreditation from UKAS.

-The high volume testing, including the urgent and 24-hour access assays, are carried out in the Autolab, on the ground floor of the Clinical Sciences Centre.
+The high volume testing, including the urgent and 24-hour access assays, are carried out in the Autolab, on the ground floor of the Clinical Sciences Centre at Oxford Road.